andrewnjoguu/quotes/README.md

 # BestQuote

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.8.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.8. by Andrew Njogu a softwear developer at https://moringaschool.com/

 ## Development server